Learn how you can access your blog under a subdirectory of a custom domain you own

 .
 In this instance, we are calling the worker blog-rewriter

-variable is changed to the HTTPS url of your Stomod blog subdomain address.In our case for this tutorial, the targetHost is set to
+variable is changed to the HTTPS url of your Stomod blog subdomain address.https://testcloudflare.stomod.com

 https://

-is required so that the worker resolved using the right protocol.JavaScript
+is required so that the worker resolved using the right protocol.export default {

 async fetch(request, env, ctx) {